"Chronic Nearsightedness": The Main Problem of the Russian Navy Warships Named

 If it is necessary to hit a stationary ground target at pre-known coordinates, then the missile will hit where it needs to.
-But what to do if it is an American aircraft carrier moving at a speed of 30 knots somewhere over the horizon?
+But what to do if it is an American aircraft carrier moving at a speed of 30 knots somewhere beyond the horizon?

 The second satellite has not yet been launched, and therefore "Liana" cannot be considered fully completed.